 We spent most of our time up here admiring the view and climbing different rocks to take pictures.
 But once you’re ready to move, continue along path that you can see from up here.
 The path runs along the coast, offering you gorgeous vistas as you descend all the way down to Lung Ha Wan.

 Here’s a quick view of the trail that I mapped, along with the elevation profile of main trail.
 Looking at the elevation from either side, you can decide from which side you’d like to start.

 Lung Ha Wan to Tai Au Mun Road

 The Lung Ha Wan Country Trail finally finishes at Lung Ha Wan, which is where the Clearwater Bay Equestrian Centre is located.
 The Lobster Bay Kite-flying Site is also just around the corner.

-When we emerged from the hike, we decided to walk around the horse-riding enclosure, and onto the small rocky beach in front.
+When we finished the trail, we decided to walk around the horse-riding enclosure, and onto the small rocky beach in front.
 Sitting on this beach, watching the waves lash against the rocks was quite soothing.

 If you’re not interested in these sites, walk past the toilet and onto Lung Ha Wan Road.
 This road will take you back to where you started the hike.
 But before we finish, there is one last attraction along the way.

 Less than 10 minutes away from the equestrian centre you’ll see a sign for the Lung Ha Wan Rock Carving.
 This quick detour take you down a path where you can see an ancient, visible rock carving at Lobster Bay.